Having kids is expensive, so if parents can cut costs, they’ll likely do it. But is it possible to be a cheapskate extreme?

 Is there such a thing as too far?

-People in the video’s comments section had a lot of strong opinions about the unconventional ways Melecio saved money, and they weren’t afraid to share them.
+People in the video’s comments section had a lot of strong opinions about the unconventional ways Melecio saved money, with some people even calling her a “cheapskate extreme,” and they weren’t afraid to share them.

 “I would NOT give my child someone else’s breast milk,” one person wrote.